-Chez Etym. is an in-development architectural publication considering alternative perceptions of place & time.
-This focus will be explored through a multi-disciplinary lens inclusive of design, art and literature.
-Through counterpoint or critique, poetry or polemic, stimulation or structure, words will weave a narrative of voices which are honest and compelling.
+Chez Etym. is an architectural publication considering alternative perceptions of place & time.
+This focus is explored through a multi-disciplinary lens inclusive of design, art and literature.
+Through counterpoint or critique, poetry or polemic, stimulation or structure, words weave a narrative of voices which are honest and compelling.
 The title of the publication reflects this endeavour:

 Chez, a French preposition meaning “with,” or the more architecturally connotative “at the home of,” rooted in the twelfth century Old French chiese, or “house;” and,

 Etym., an abbreviation of etymology, the study of the origin of words and the way in which their meanings have changed throughout history.